da-roth/NeuronalNetworkTensorflowFramework/README.md

    - General file inputs for precomputed data usage
    - Individual functions for on-the-fly data generation during training
 2. Investigation of neural networks' properties with respect to Monte Carlo learning techniques.

+In addition to the provided examples, there is an [introduction PDF](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/documentation.pdf) that delves into the mathematical background of Monte Carlo learning.
+This document guides you through the examples and presents the techniques and concepts in a clear and structured manner, starting from simple scenarios and gradually increasing in complexity.
+By studying the introduction and exploring the examples, you will gain a comprehensive understanding of Monte Carlo learning and its potential applications in neural network training tasks.

+The repository also includes an extension that demonstrates the application of multilevel neural network training for the approximation of expected values of functional quantities on the solution of a stochastic differential equation (SDE), as described in the "Multilevel Monte Carlo Learning" article.

 ## Installation